SamvelRaja/google-maps-addon/README.md

     latitude : 'Your infowindow latitude if empty will takes up the center latitude', longitude : 'Your infowindow longitude if empty will takes up the center longitude', maxWidth : 'The maximum width of the infowindow' //in number pixelOffset : 'The offset, in pixels, of the tip of the info window from the point on the map at whose geographical coordinates the info window is anchored.
-If an InfoWindow is opened with an anchor, the pixelOffset will be calculated from the anchors anchorPoint property.
+If an InfoWindow is opened with an anchor, the pixelOffset will be calculated from the anchors anchorPoint property.'
   }

 }